lbos7/lbos7.github.io/_projects/04-Pool-inator.md

 ---
 name: Pool-inator
-tools: [ROS2, Python, MoveIt, OpenCV]
+tools: [ROS 2, Python, MoveIt, OpenCV]
 image: https://lbos7.github.io/media/poolinator.gif
-description: ROS2 Package to play a game of pool using an Emika Franka Panda arm and a tabletop pool set
+description: ROS 2 Package to play a game of pool using an Emika Franka Panda arm and a tabletop pool set
 ---

 # Pool-inator
-For a final project in Northwestern University's ME 495: Embedded Systems in Robotics, my group decided on the goal of using a 7 DOF robotic arm to play pool on a tabletop pool set in order to showcase the various skills gained using ROS2 throughout this course.
+For a final project in Northwestern University's ME 495: Embedded Systems in Robotics, my group decided on the goal of using a 7 DOF robotic arm to play pool on a tabletop pool set in order to showcase the various skills gained using ROS 2 throughout this course.
 <br>
 <center><img src="{{ site.url }}{{ site.baseurl }}/media/franka.jpg"/></center>
 <p class="text-center">